nodejs/node/doc/api/globals.md

 `callback` throws an exception, the [`process` object][] `'uncaughtException'` event will be emitted.

-`process.nextTick()` will always run before the microtask queue, and so unexpected execution order may be observed.
+The microtask queue is managed by V8 and may be used in a similar manner to the `process.nextTick()` queue, which is managed by Node.js.
+The `process.nextTick()` queue is always processed before the microtask queue within each turn of the Node.js event loop.

 ```js
 // Here, `queueMicrotask()` is used to ensure the 'load' event is always